layilin/SP23-33852/_texts/full-text.md

 - With galleries, porches, or piazzas grac'd!
 [530]
 - Nor not delightful are those reed-built huts,[^f115n3]
 - On yonder hill, that front the rising sun;
-- With plantanes, with banana's bosom'd-deep,[^f115n4]
+- With plantanes, with banana's bosom'd-deep,
 - That flutter in the wind: where frolick goats,

 > VER.
-522. *sand-box*\] So called, from the pericarpium's being often made use of for containing sand; when the seeds, which are a violent emetic,[^f115n5] are taken out.
+522. *sand-box*\] So called, from the pericarpium's being often made use of for containing sand; when the seeds, which are a violent emetic, are taken out.
 This is a fine shady tree, especially when young; and its leaves are efficaciously applied in headachs to the temples, which they sweat.
 It grows fast; but loses much of its beauty by age.
 Its wood is brittle, and when cut emits a milky juice, which is not caustic.
 The sand-box thrives best in warm shady places.
 The sun often splits the pericarpium, which then cracks like a pistol.
 It is round, flatted both above and below, and divided into a great number of regular compartments, each of which contains one seed flatted ovularly.
 The botanical name is *Hura*.

 [^f115n1]: Unskilled or unrefined poetry.

 [^f115n2]: The sandbox tree (*Hura crepitans*) gets its name from its seed pods, which, when dried, were used as sandboxes for blotting ink.
 Apart from being quite tall, the sandbox tree is peculiar for two other reasons: its leaves, bark, and sap are poisonous, and, when ripe, its seed pods open with loud, explosive sounds, flinging their seeds at speeds exceeding 100 mph.
 Its native range is the tropical Americas.

-[^f115n3]: Dwellings of enslaved Africans.
+[^f115n3]: Dwellings of the enslaved.

-[^f115n4]: Plantains and bananas (family Musaceae) are closely related.
-Both also formed a part of the diets of the enslaved, but plantains were by far a more significant source of food than bananas.
-Grainger's description of plantain and banana trees growing around "reed-built huts" probably is meant to evoke the provision grounds and gardens that the enslaved often cultivated to provide for their daily subsistence.
-Wild species of plantain and banana originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
-They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
-They subsequently were introduced to the Caribbean by the Spanish (Higman 134).

-[^f115n5]: A medicine that excites vomiting.

 ---